 Project management is often misunderstood.
 While many professionals view it as managing project timelines, there is so much more to the job.
 Thankfully, we’ve put together an easy guide to understanding the five project management phases.

 Why are the five phases so important to know?
 Understanding the project management life cycle will help you implement better internal processes with the help of project management software.
-By the end of this article, you’ll be able to measure the effectiveness of future projects to keep your team on track for success.

 This five-phase model was defined by the Project Management Institute (PMI) in the project life cycle PMBOK® Guide, otherwise known as the Project Management Body of Knowledge.
 The PMBOK® Guide is a great reference point for all professionals looking to grow their project management knowledge and skillset.